Phillips family disappearances: Media coverage

 The death of Phillips attracted significant international media coverage from several media outlets including ABC News, CNN and BBC News.
-The family of Phillips, including his sister Rozzi Phillips and the children's mother Christey, have objected to a documentary on the Phillips family disappearance, being produced by Dame Julie Christie.
+The family of Phillips, including his sister Rozzi Phillips and the children's mother, have objected to a documentary on the Phillips family disappearance, being produced by Dame Julie Christie.
 On 10 September 2025, the police's executive director media and communications Claire Trevett confirmed that a film crew from NHNZ had accompanied the police's "Operation Curly" team for much of 2025.
 Documentary film-maker Leanne Pooley expressed concern that the documentary film could re-traumatise the children.

 On 11 September, Wellington High Court Justice Cull granted an urgent injunction sought by the Phillips family lawyer Linda Clark to prevent the media from publishing certain details of the police investigation into Phillips and his family.
 That same day, Police Commissioner Chambers confirmed the police was considering taking legal action against media company Stuff for publishing police audio communications, which can be considered a breach of Section 133A of the Radiocommunications Act 1989.
 Stuff editor-in-chief Keith Lynch defended the company's usage of the police audio, arguing that Phillips' death was of public interest and importance.

 On 18 September, lawyers representing several media outlets including Radio New Zealand unsuccessfully argued against the court injunction at the Wellington High Court.
 Justice Cull confirmed the court injunction would continue until a further court order.
 In early October 2025, Justice Gary Collin of the Family Court in Hamilton granted a second interim injunction preventing anyone from publishing a documentary, book or film that referred to the children, citing the need to protect their right to privacy.
 On 17 October, Justice Cull extended the court injunction against the media reporting details related to the Police investigation into Phillips.
-That same day, the children's mother Christey, represented by lawyer Michael Bott, became a party to the injunction proceedings originally lodged by Phillip's mother, Julia Phillips.
+That same day, the children's mother, represented by lawyer Michael Bott, became a party to the injunction proceedings originally lodged by Phillip's mother, Julia Phillips.

+In mid December 2025, RNZ reported that the producer of the upcoming documentary, The Marokopa Project, agreed the police could preview and edit the documentary prior to its expected release in 2027.
+In return, filmmakers got exclusive access to view evidence, attend and record police briefings, meetings and operations over the course of 2025.
+The documentary is expected to focus on Operation Curly and associated operations, interviews with key Police personnel, footage of police visits to the Marokopa community and local stakeholders, various footage and recordings held by Police including drone footage, and recordings or transcripts of interviews.